Rayen2Z/Rayen2Z/README.md

 ## Hi there 👋, I'm Rayen
 ## Welcome to my GitHub page

-- 🌱 I’m a junior Data Scientist.
+- 🌱 I’m a Data Scientist.
 - 🧠 I have a Master's degree in Artificial Intelligence.
 - 📔 I love merging data and the latest AI technologies to help with decision-making and storytelling.
 - 👯 I’m looking to collaborate on AI projects: ML, Deep Learning, NLP, Computer Vision, LLM, you name it 😜